newville/wxmplot/doc/plotpanel.rst

    6. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square', 'diamond', 'thin
       diamond', 'hexagon', 'pentagon', 'tripod 1', or 'tripod 2').

-   7. By default, xmin, xmax, ymin, and ymax are set from the data.
+   7. By default, xmin, xmax, ymin, and ymax are set from the data. *viewpad* gives a percentage of the data range for the view to be extended.
+That is, with xmin=0, xmin=100, viewpad=5, the range for x will be [-5, 105].

    8. *fullbox* can be used to turn on or off the top and right Axes lines (or spines), giving a more open figure.
 The 'axes_style' option gives a little more control -- you can set this to either 'box' for